Flone-dnb/nameless-engine/docs/Manual.md

 Unfortunatelly you would also need a camera to see your world but we will discuss this in the next section, for now let's talk about world creation.

-If you instead want to load some level/map as you new world you need to use `loadNodeTreeAsWorld` instead of `createWorld`, see an example:
+If you instead want to load some level/map as your new world you need to use `loadNodeTreeAsWorld` instead of `createWorld`, see an example:

 ```Cpp
 #include "MyGameInstance.h"